BoringBoredom/PC-Optimization-Hub/README.md

   - [Electromagnetic interference](https://en.wikipedia.org/wiki/Electromagnetic_interference) and issues with electricity (e.g. [ground loops](https://en.wikipedia.org/wiki/Ground_loop_(electricity))) can cause unintended behavior of electronic components, potentially [increasing input lag](content/physical%20setup/emc%20problem%20list.md#list-of-forum-threads-from-users-reporting-increased-input-lag-due-to-lack-of-electromagnetic-compatibility-or-issues-with-electricity).
 Problems can occur due to [insufficient quality control](https://bit-tech.net/news/tech/motherboards_not_passing_emi_tests/1/) or [oversight regarding magnitude of impact from/on other independently manufactured components](https://www.theverge.com/circuitbreaker/2017/2/3/14496044/lg-ultrafine-5k-display-router-fix-redesign).
 Here are [some resources](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/TECHNICAL%20REFERENCES/README.md#electrical) and a [short summary](https://forums.blurbusters.com/viewtopic.php?f=10&t=7168&start=30#p62185).
   - Make sure your outlets are properly grounded.
   - If you don't have enough outlets, buy a proper power strip ( < power conditioner < voltage regulator) and connect all devices directly to it.
 Only connect your hardware (no phone chargers etc.).
   - Disconnect all things you don't use from your motherboard to minimize risk of [coupling](https://youtu.be/950XhSPanlA).
-E.g. front USB, front audio, RGB, hard drive activity LED, system power LED, reset button etc.
+E.g. front USB, front audio, (RGB) LEDs, hard drive activity LED, system power LED, reset button etc.
   - Move all devices that have electric or electromagnetic fields away from your PC and peripherals.
 E.g. [router](https://raw.githubusercontent.com/BoringBoredom/PC-Optimization-Hub/main/content/physical%20setup/router.jpg), power strip/[conditioner](https://raw.githubusercontent.com/BoringBoredom/PC-Optimization-Hub/main/content/physical%20setup/conditioner.jpg), voltage regulator etc.
   - Make sure there is enough space between your [cables](https://www.phidgets.com/docs/Improving_Phidgets_Hardware_Reliability#Device_Resets_.28Due_to_Cable_to_Cable_Interference.29) and untangle them.
 This applies to everything, including power and peripheral cables.
   - Check the USB layout of your system with [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html).
 Connect your mouse (or primary input device) to the first port of the first controller (usually [this port](https://i.imgur.com/QGKAVoA.png)).